danbadds38/Lily-Cybersecurity-7B-v0.2/README.md

 As with any model, Lily can make mistakes.
 Consider checking important information.

-Stay with in the law and use ethically.
+Stay within the law and use ethically.